 Once you’ve plotted our sample data, or otherwise create a normal x/y plot from any other values, you’ll want to open the Axis Dialog and then in the Scale tab change the Rescale Margin(%) to the desired value.
 In this case we have changed the margin % to 0% for the x axis and 2.5% for our y-axis.

 After hitting apply and closing out of the dialog, you can click the Rescale button to see how future graph margins will appear.
-Next we’ll to create a theme from these settings which we can use to apply to any and all future graphs.
+Next we’ll create a theme from these settings which we can use to apply to any and all future graphs.
 To do this, right click on the graph and select Save Format as Theme…

 This will open the dialog window of the same name where you will find all properties attached to that theme.
-Since we’re only interested in the X and Y axis Rescale Margins, we’ll want to click the button with the pencil icon (which may have a red X through it) and in the Formats to Save box, uncheck “All”, and check “Scale”.
+Since we’re only interested in the X and Y axis Rescale Margins, we’ll want to click the button with the pencil icon (which may have a red X through it) and in the Formats to Save group, uncheck “All”, and check “Scale”.
 After clicking the pencil icon to reopen the property list, you should see folders for the X and Y axis as well as an “All Axes” folder.
 Rescale Margin will only appear under the All Axes folder if the two rescale margins have been given the same value.
 Since ours are different they will appear as separate properties in the X and Y Axis folders; because of this we’ll right click on the All Axes folder and delete it entirely.
 Then in the X and Y axis folders remove the From, To and Value properties this same way.
 Give your theme a name, in this case we’ve chosen “FixedMargins” and then click OK.

 A new theme, named “Combined theme” by default, will be generated combining the features of both of the other two themes.
 To activate this as the system default, right click on it and select Set as System Theme.